 Primary production under heterogeneous sea ice

 Vertically-integrated net primary production in the Arctic is known to be highly variable in both time and space (Matrai2013, Hill2018a).
 For example, primary production in the central Arctic Ocean estimated using photosynthetic parameters was found to vary between 18 and 308 mg C m-2 d-1in ice-free waters , and between 0.1 and 232 mg C m-2 d-1 in ice-covered waters (Fernandez-Mendez2015).
 Our primary production estimates generally fall within these ranges, although our highest values (731 - 939 mg C m-2 d-1) are roughly twice as high.
 There are many factors such as season, cloudiness, sea ice and snow, nutrient concentration, temperature and phytoplankton community composition that can influence such variability.
-In a modeling exercise, Popova2010 found that shortwave light radiation and the maximum depth of winter mixing (which determine the amount of nutrients available for summer primary production) explained more than 80% of the spatial variability of primary production in the Arctic.
-In our approach, the impact of light history, nutrients, temperature, and community composition are implicit in photosynthetic parameters and chl a concentration.
-The instantaneous effect of light variations is explicit.
+In our approach, the impact of light history, nutrients, temperature, and community composition are implicit in photosynthetic parameters and chl a concentration obtained in this study.
+The instantaneous effect of light variations is explicit and the main focus of this study.

 Multi-scale spatial variability of light transmittance